valir/kwallet-dmenu/README.md

 ## Usage
 KDE Wallet is quite flexible and each user organizes passwords as he likes.
-This script and kwallet-query tool try not to interfere to much.
+This script and kwallet-query tool try not to interfere too much.
 A typical usage might be like this:

 * For each website or other secured access you might have, use KWallet Manager